mydevground/mydevground/README.md

 **`Consulting | Hybrid-MultiCloud IT Solution | BI | Analytics Engineer | Data Engineer | DevOps Engineer | Developer || Speaker, Writer, Trainer and Community Leader`**

 I'm a lover of Information Technology and Digital Tranformation.
 All projects are built from the ground up, from planning and designing all the way to solving real-life problems.
 I love sharing knowledge and helping others grow as i improve myself too.
-I engage with amazing and talented individuals on "[my Linkedin][Linkedin]".
-Feel free to connect.
+I engage with amazing and talented individuals on "[my Linkedin][Linkedin]".Feel free to connect.
 You can also "[invite me][Website]" to speak at your tech events.

 ---